opensvc/docs.opensvc.com/source/collector.forms.rst

     Save the submitted form data in a collector database table.
 In this mode, each input identifier must be a table column name.

+  * :keyword:`compliance variable`

+    Save the submitted form data in a compliance variable in a special ruleset.
+This output can be used in 'custo' type forms, where a selector asks the used to pick a service or a node to customize.
+The ruleset where the variable will be stored is named after the selected service or node.

+  * :keyword:`compliance fix`

+    This output type can be defined in forms with a peer :keyword:`compliance variable` output.
+In this case, compliance fix actions are dispatched to the selected service nodes, or to the selected node.

 * :keyword:`NextAssignee`

   If :keyword:`Dest` is set to workflow, this property defines the group or user, as known to the OpenSVC Collector user and group management tables, to assign to next workflow step to.